 The key role of data (analytics) for smarter inventory management and IoT retail solutions

-A key pillar of the bridges between digital, physical, processes, business goals and customer experience is of course big data.
+A key pillar of the bridges between digital, physical, processes, business goals and customer experience as said is big data.
 Or better: data, turned into actionable information and intelligence.
-That is also what the Internet of Things and data analytics are all about.

 It’s clear that with several Internet of Things applications in areas such as dynamic pricing, smart shelves and inventory management, and a whole range of customer-oriented innovations within the physical retail store environment it is possible to achieve multiple potential outcomes.
 Several of these applications are already mainstream today or part of broader solutions.